-Effective April 29, 2015, Wor-Wic's physical therapist assistant (PTA) program has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 N. Fairfax St., Alexandria, Va., 22314; phone: (703) 706-3245; email: accreditation@apta.org.
-Candidate for Accreditation is a pre-accreditation status of affiliation with the CAPTE that indicates that the program is progressing toward accreditation and may matriculte students in technical/professional courses.
-Candidate for Accreditation is not an accreditation status nor does it ensure eventual accreditation.
+Effective April 29, 2015, Wor-Wic's physical therapist assistant (PTA) program has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 N. Fairfax St., Alexandria, Va., 22314; phone: 703-706-3245; email: accreditation@apta.org.
+Candidate for Accreditation is a pre-accreditation status of affiliation with the CAPTE that indicates that the program is progressing toward accreditation and may matriculate students in technical/professional courses.
+Candidate for Accreditation.
 Once accreditation of the program has been obtained, graduates can take the National Physical Therapy Examination, which is a requirement for state licensure.